-KSU and NEOMED Early Assurance (Baccalaureate/M.D.)
-Program
+KSU and NEOMED Early Assurance Program

 Kent State University and Northeast Ohio Medical University (NEOMED) have partnered to create an Early Assurance Program (EAP).
-The EAP (formerly Baccalaureate / M.D.) collaboration is designed for students who are committed to practicing medicine and would like to secure a seat in medical school while still an undergraduate.
+The EAP (formerly Baccalaureate / M.D.) collaboration is designed for students who are committed to practicing medicine and would like to reserve a seat in medical school while still an undergraduate.
 The partnership provides students with a rigorous foundation in the natural and social sciences and deepens their understanding of medically underserved communities.

 The EAP is a two step process to admission to the NEOMED College of Medicine.
 The first step is the application to the EAP, which will reserve accepted students a seat at the NEOMED College of Medicine.
 This does not constitute an offer of admission to NEOMED.
 The second step allows students who have been granted Early Assurance the opportunity to apply to NEOMED to claim their reserved seat.
 Admission to NEOMED will be dependent on students' ability to satisfy the academic (prerequisite coursework, minimum overall and BCPM GPAs, and MCAT scores) and professional criteria stipulated by NEOMED.
 Once in the Early Assurance pathway, students must matriculate in the cohort year they designate at the time of application.